tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 Configure the payment methods to be displayed on the website for checkout.
 [Consult our available Payment methods]({{< ref "Select-your-payment-method.md" >}}).

 {{% alert title="Important" color="warning"%}}
-* PSE (Colombian Bank transfer method) is not supported through this version of the connector.
-If you need to configure this Payment method, refer to the [procedure to install version 1 of the conector](https://help.vtex.com/tutorial/setting-up-payu-gateway--36zWOAFHmwIAoWIEU2Y08q).
 * PIX is not available for Brazil using VTEX.
 * Changes to payment conditions can take up to 10 minutes to apply to the checkout flow.
 {{% /alert %}}